TIGRLab/SCanD_project/README.md

 │       ├── fmriprep             # contains only qc images and metadata │       ├── qsiprep              # contains only qc images and metadata │       ├── ciftify              # contains only qc images and metadata │       ├── parcellated          # contains only qc images and metadata │       ├── parcellated_ciftify  # contains only qc images and metadata
 │       ├── ENIGMA_extract       # extracted cortical and subcortical csv files
+│       ├── enigmaDTI            # enigmaDTI
 │       └── xcp_d                # contains xcp results
 ├── logs                         # logs from jobs run on cluster
 |── README.md